Willetton Senior High School is a vibrant place with much to do outside of normal classes.

 D&D Style Games are played Tuesdays 3:00-4:30pm.

-The Book Club meets every second Friday at lunch time in E06
+The Book Club meets every second Tuesday at lunch time in C7A.

 The chess club meets once a week at lunchtime.
 It is a social chess group, however, there is the opportunity to compete in both school based and state wide competitions.
 No chess experience is necessary to join this group and all students are welcome.